folio-org/curriculum/06_vm_stable.md

 # Interact via command-line

-Open a couple of shell terminal windows to send requests.
+Open a couple more shell terminal windows to send requests.

 Remember that the Okapi service is forwarded through port 9130, so we can interact with it using 'curl' from the host machine.

 Save the following script as `run-basic.sh` in your work directory.
 It provides a basic interaction with Okapi.
 Expand it to do some other queries.
 See the [API docs](http://dev.folio.org/doc/api).

-Then do `./run-basic.sh`
+So start talking, do: `./run-basic.sh`

 ```shell
 #!/bin/bash